Actions and Detail Panel

 We will use Novello (Watkins Shaw edition) scores.
 Please bring your own score if you have one; if not we will have some for hire.
 Please order your hire copy online, for collection at the church on the day, when you buy your ticket.

-Come & Sing Messiah with professional vocal soloists will be accompanied by Orchestra of the Canongait and conducted by Robert Dick.
+We are delighted that we will be joined by Mhairi Lawson, soprano; Louise Innes, alto; John Marshall, tenor, and Brian Bannatyne-Scott, bass, and accompanied by Orchestra of the Canongait, conducted by Robert Dick.
 Robert Dick is a fabulously inspiring and passionate conductor of choirs and orchestras.
 He is currently the conductor of Dundee Symphony Orchestra, Scottish Romance Orchestra and Orchestra of the Canongait and Musical Director of Anstruther Philharmonic Society.
-His orperatic and choral credits include Julius Caesar, Carmen, Tosca, Die Fledermaus, Don Giovani, The Magic Flute, Fidelio, Messiah, Dido and Aeneas, B minor Mass and Mozart's Requiem.
+His operatic and choral credits include Julius Caesar, Carmen, Tosca, Die Fledermaus, Don Giovani, The Magic Flute, Fidelio, Messiah, Dido and Aeneas, B minor Mass and Mozart's Requiem.

 1.00pm doors open for Come and Sing check in